sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 **Limited support** -- Support unavailable for Dynamic fields mentioned in [section 2.1](#21-priority-0-attributes)<br>
 **Not currently supported** -- Class currently unimplemented, no object created.
 No monitoring currently available.<br>

-`UsbUtil` and `NVMeUtil` classes are not yet available. `EmmcUtil` class does not currently have IO reads, IO writes and Reserved Blocks support.</sub>
+<sub>UsbUtil and NVMeUtil classes are not yet available.
+EmmcUtil class does not currently support disk IO reads, disk IO writes and Reserved Blocks.</sub>

 #### **2.4.3 Support for common implementations**